Eat, Pray, Love – A Man’s Perspective

 One hour, thirty minutes in: Off she leaves to Indonesia, crying because she is suddenly best friends with the guy she irrationally hated ten minutes ago.
 He leaves her with the sappy advice of; “Believe and love again.”
 I’m sick in my mouth a little.

-One hour, thirty eight minutes: After a few flirty encounters with Javier Bardem and giving him incredibly mixed signals, she goes to meet an old, very likable guru who is probably the best thing about the film and adds a bit of humour and charm to it.
+One hour, thirty eight minutes: After a few flirty encounters with Javier Bardem and giving him incredibly mixed signals, she goes to meet an old, very likeable guru who is probably the best thing about the film and adds a bit of humour and charm to it.

 One hour, forty minutes: Javier Bardem blatantly has more patience than me, as Gilbert blabbers more Womanese and continues to mess with his feelings while he’s conspicuously in love with her.
 Her neuroticism annoys the hell out of me.

 The End: I really need to watch ‘The Expendables‘ right now.

 A Little Review

 I think you can tell that this movie did not move me in any way and I’d give it a 3/10.
 I’m very much alone in the minority with my view on this film and anyone with an itchy, restless soul will find some moments of comfort yet moments of nauseating, narcissistic nonsense.